Agent Data Protocol: Unifying Datasets for Diverse, Effective Fine-tuning of LLM Agents: Experimental Setup

 The selected datasets collectively contain over \numtrajectories instances, ranging from smaller ones like Mind2Web to larger-scale ones like Orca AgentInstruct.
 To ensure balanced representation across domains and prevent any single large dataset from dominating the training process, we subsample from larger datasets while using smaller datasets in their entirety.
 Full details of our data sampling and mixture weights are in Appendix~\ref{app:data-sampling}.

-We use Qwen2.5-7B-Instruct \citep{qwen2.5} and Qwen3-8B \citep{yang2025qwen3} as the base models, with \numagents agent frameworks for comprehensive evaluation across multiple benchmarks.
+We use Qwen2.5-Coder-Instruct model family \citep{qwen2.5,hui2024qwencoder} as the base models, with \numagents agent frameworks for comprehensive evaluation across multiple benchmarks.
 We fine-tuned all models using the same SFT pipeline from LLaMA-Factory \citep{zheng2024llamafactory}.
 These experiments focus on each framework's specialized domain to demonstrate targeted effectiveness.
 Each agent has unique architectures, tool interfaces, and interaction environments.
 This diversity allows us to validate that ADP-standardized data can be readily and easily converted to different agent formats, demonstrating the protocol's utility across various agent implementations.

 \textbf{OpenHands} \citep{wang2025openhands} is an open platform for building generalist AI agents that operate like software developers: writing code, using command lines, and browsing the web.
 It provides sandboxed execution environments, tool coordination, and benchmark evaluation.